-- The mistake was that the loss claimed is not recoverable by Effiscient as it is solely a reflective loss: it is a loss suffered by the Company, NOT its shareholders. - The mistake is quite glaring, as it is actually in the same section where the petition was based. - The Court of Appeal (CACV 272/2011) allowed appeal by the Lehman camp on the damages point (i.e. no damages could be awarded because Effiscient was the wrong plaintiff). - Effiscient was ordered to pay costs of the appeal and all the wasted costs for assessing "damages".
+- The mistake was that the loss claimed is not recoverable by Effiscient as it is solely a reflective loss: it is a loss suffered by the Company, NOT its shareholders. - The mistake is quite glaring, as it is actually expressly prohibited in the very same section where the petition was based. - The Court of Appeal (CACV 272/2011) allowed the appeal by the Lehman camp on the damages point (i.e. no damages could be awarded because Effiscient was the wrong plaintiff). - Effiscient was ordered to pay costs of the appeal and all the wasted costs for assessing "damages".